US SMID Cap Equity

 The strategy is a bottom-up, fundamental and research based approach.
 The portfolio manager and analysts seek to identify those companies that have compelling business models, a strong management team and attractive valuation levels.
 Sources of research include company managements, competitors, media and suppliers.
 The portfolio of approximately 90 to 120 stocks is diversified by type of company, with approximately 50-to-70% of the portfolio invested in mispriced growth opportunities, 20-to-50% in “steady eddies” (i.e. companies with stable and dependable earnings and revenue characteristics), and 0-to-20% in turnarounds.

-The US Small Cap Equities team is managed by Jenny Jones, who has over 35 years of investment experience.
-The team is made up of seven research analysts dedicated to small and mid-cap companies, with an average of 20 years' investment experience and a product manager.
+The US Small Cap Equity team is managed by Jenny Jones, whose investment career commenced in 1980.
+The team is made up of two portfolio managers and six research analysts dedicated to small and mid-cap companies, with over 23 years' investment experience and a product manager.

 We believe that the stocks of companies with unrecognized or underappreciated growth dynamics will be rewarded over time.
 These companies frequently have a change dynamic in the company or industry that will lead to higher growth rates over an intermediate to longer time frame.
 This is our largest category of stocks.
 This category has provided the bulk of our return over time.

 Additionally we believe that companies with recurring earnings/cash flow/revenue characteristics will be rewarded, particularly in difficult markets.
 This is our second largest group and the category provides the defensive characteristic that is a hallmark of our approach.

 Third, we believe that companies who have experienced business or operational difficulties can be rewarding investments if there is a catalyst in place to return the company to a growth path.
 These stocks provide a small bit of higher return opportunity to the portfolio.
 This category is typically less than 10% of the portfolio.